NREL/EnergyPlus/design/FY2019/SupplementalHeatingCoilToVRFTerminalUnit.md

     Coil:Heating:Electric,   !- Supplemental Heating Coil Object Type TU 1 VRF Supp HeatCoil,  !- Supplemental Heating Coil Name 30,                      !- Zone Terminal Unit On Parasitic Electric Energy Use {W}
-    20;                      !- Zone Terminal Unit Off Parasitic Electric Energy Use {W}
+    20,                      !- Zone Terminal Unit Off Parasitic Electric Energy Use {W}
+    ,                        !- Rated Heating Capacity Sizing Ratio ,                        !- Availability Manager List Name
+    ,                        !- Design Specification ZoneHVAC Sizing Object Name Coil:Heating:Electric,   !- Supplemental Heating Coil Object Type TU1 Supp Heating Coil,   !- Supplemental Heating Coil Name autosize,                !- Maximum Supply Air Temperature from Supplemental Heater ;                        !- Maximum Outdoor Dry-Bulb Temperature for Supplemental Heater Operation
 ```

-## Testing/Validation/Data Sources
+## Testing/Validation/Data Sources ##

 Create example files and review results.

-## Input Output Reference Documentation
+## Input Output Reference Documentation ##

 Zone terminal units with variable refrigerant flow DX coils are used exclusively with variable refrigerant flow (VRF) air conditioning systems (Ref. \hyperref[airconditionervariablerefrigerantflow]{AirConditioner:VariableRefrigerantFlow} objects).
 The zone terminal units are connected to a zone using the inlet and exhaust node names specified in a \hyperref[zonehvacequipmentconnections]{ZoneHVAC:EquipmentConnections} object.
 The zone exhaust node has the same name as the terminal unit air inlet node.
 The zone inlet node has the same name as the terminal unit air outlet node.
 The zone terminal unit is also listed in a zone's equipment list and will typically be the first equipment operating for both cooling and heating (i.e., Sequence = 1 in the \hyperref[zonehvacequipmentlist]{ZoneHVAC:EquipmentList}).
 Other ZoneHVAC equipment may be used in the same zone and should be sequenced to operate after the zone terminal units (i.e., sequence = 2 or higher)

 The terminal units operate to satisfy a heating or cooling load in a zone based on a zone thermostat temperature set point.
 A direct-expansion (DX) cooling and/or DX heating coil is specified depending on the operating mode required.
 Both a DX cooling and DX heating coil will typically be installed in the terminal unit, however only one may be used if desired.
-An optional supplemental heating coil can be used to meet the remaining heating load when the DX heating coil cannot meet the entire heating load of a zone during cold outdoor conditions.
+An optional supplemental heating coil can be used to meet remaining heating load when the main DX heating coil cannot meet the entire heating load of a zone during cold outdoor conditions.
 Outdoor ventilation air is modeled with the use of an optional outside air mixer object.
 Outside air may be provided to the zone only when the coil is operating or can be supplied continuously even when the coil is not operating.

 A supply air fan is also required and can be modeled as either draw through or blow through.
 The Supply Air Fan Object Type must be \hyperref[fansystemmodel]{Fan:SystemModel}, \hyperref[fanonoff]{Fan:OnOff}, or \hyperref[fanconstantvolume]{Fan:ConstantVolume} if \hyperref[airconditionervariablerefrigerantflow]{AirConditioner:VariableRefrigerantFlow} is used to model the VRF outdoor unit.
 The Supply Air Fan Object Type must be \hyperref[fansystemmodel]{Fan:SystemModel} or \hyperref[fanvariablevolume]{Fan:VariableVolume} if AirConditioner:VariableRefrigerantFlow:\-FluidTemperatureControl or AirConditioner:VariableRefrigerantFlow:\-FluidTemperatureControl:HR is used to model the VRF outdoor unit.